Pop-up Puppet How To: A Step-by-Step Guide (that you can follow even if you’re not crafty!)

 Wipe sweat from brow.

 4) Glue the narrow end of the felt to the underside of the head.
-Then “choke” your puppet with yarn (that is, wrap yarn tightly around the puppet’s neck).
+Now it’s time to “choke” your puppet with yarn.
+That is, wrap yarn tightly around the puppet’s neck.

 This creates a fetching collar (you can color coordinate with the belt) and also keeps the puppet’s clothes on its body!